How to Organize a Golf Tournament Fundraiser [Steps + Ideas]

 In addition to signs that promote your event and nonprofit, you can add signs at each hole.
 These signs can be used to promote your organization’s mission and gain sponsorships to raise more funds during the event.

-The cost of these can be as little or as much as you choose.
+The cost of these items can be as little or as much as you choose.
 Many golf tournaments include a fundraising dinner or lunch.
 The location you have selected should offer the cost of renting a room for this part of your event.
 Food should be part of this cost as well since most golf courses will not let you bring in outside caterers.

 2.2 Revenue

 If your nonprofit decides to hold a golf tournament, it is essential not to do it yourself.
-It takes a lot of people to run a successful golf fundraiser.
+It takes a lot of people to run a successful golf fundraiser!

 3.1 Planning team

 It is best to develop a fundraising team of volunteers to help plan and run this type of event.
-There are several different directions your golf outing can go, and you probably have a few volunteers or more that have attended and even run golf outings themselves.
+There are several different directions your golf outing can go, and you probably have a few volunteers or more who have attended and even run golf outings themselves.
 Find at least five people to help plan this event, and put them in charge of specific areas of the planning process.

 3.2 Event volunteers